DranoTheCat/simple-pipeline-example/README.md

 4. Create a PR to merge your branch onto Main
 5. Once merged, the build will automatically trigger within 5 minutes.

+I ran out of time to do anything with ExternalDNS.
+So, steps 6 and 7 are manual :(
+6. Run `kubectl get service helloapp-service -owide` to get the DNS of the NLB
+7. Update the CNAME For "hello.example.com" (e.g., "hello.dranosandbox.click") to point at this NLB

 ## Future Improvements for the Pipeline
 * Don't just use :latest.
 Decide on versioning convention.
 * Setup GitHub to trigger the Jenkins install, vs. having the Jenkins build run on a schedule.
 (This would require Jenkins to be accessable to GitHub, or to use an intermediate service.)